History of Dejounte Murray in Timeline

 March 23, 2016: Declared for NBA Draft

-On March 23, 2016, Dejounte Murray declared for the NBA draft, forgoing his final three years of college eligibility.
+On March 23, 2016, Dejounte Murray declared for the NBA draft, foregoing his final three years of college eligibility.

 June 23, 2016: Drafted by San Antonio Spurs

-On June 23, 2016, Murray was drafted by the San Antonio Spurs with the 29th overall pick in the NBA draft.
+On June 23, 2016, Dejounte Murray was selected by the San Antonio Spurs with the 29th overall pick in the 2016 NBA draft.

 October 29, 2016: NBA Debut

-On October 29, 2016, Dejounte Murray made his NBA debut for the San Antonio Spurs, recording two rebounds and one assist in a win against the New Orleans Pelicans.
+On October 29, 2016, Dejounte Murray made his NBA debut in the Spurs' third game of the 2016–17 season against the New Orleans Pelicans.
+He recorded two rebounds and one assist.

-In 2016, Dejounte Murray was selected by the San Antonio Spurs in the first round of the NBA draft as the 29th overall pick.
+In 2016, Dejounte Murray was selected by the San Antonio Spurs in the first round of the NBA draft with the 29th overall pick.
+In 2022, he was named to his first NBA All-Star Game and led the league in steals.

 On January 12, 2017, Dejounte Murray scored a season-high 10 points in a win over the Los Angeles Lakers.